 Methods of Straightening Teeth

 Everyone’s journey to a straight smile is going to be slightly different.
 For example, one child might require some early tooth extractions of primary teeth to make more room in a crowded jawline when the adult teeth erupt; this might be followed by treatment with braces later on, and then wearing a retainer for several years.
 An older teen might only require slight shifting with Invisalign clear aligners, followed by wearing a retainer.
 It all depends on the patient’s age, jaw and tooth development, and how much the teeth need to be shifted.

 Traditional metal and wire braces remain one of the most common and affordable methods for achieving a straight smile.

 These braces are less obvious because they are tooth-colored.
 They’re a good option for older teens and adults who don’t want others to know they’re having their teeth shifted.

 The clear plastic aligners are molded to fit your teeth perfectly and to shift them over time.
 You will receive new aligners every few weeks as the teeth shift.
 They’re very nearly invisible and no one will know you’re receiving treatment with them.

 Retainers are often required after the teeth have been adjusted, to keep them from shifting out of place.
 They can also be used to correct a single minor issue, such as a single gap or one tooth that is out of place.

-The road to a straight smile for you or your child starts at Reddick Orthodontics in Melbourne.
+The road to a straight smile for you or your child starts at Melbourne Orthodontics in Melbourne.
 Contact our office today to schedule an appointment!